transloadit/uppy/website/src/docs/dashboard.md

 Dashboard ships with `ThumbnailGenerator` plugin that adds small resized image thumbnails to images, for preview purposes only.
 If you want, you can disable the `ThumbnailGenerator` and/or provide your custom solution.

+### `replaceTargetContent: false`

+Remove all children of the `target` element before mounting the Dashboard.
+By default, Uppy will append any UI to the `target` DOM element.
+This is the least dangerous option.
+However, there might be cases when you’d want to clear the container element before placing Uppy UI in there (for example, to provide a fallback `<form>` that will be shown if Uppy or JavaScript is not available).
+Set `replaceTargetContent: true` to clear the `target` before appending.

 ### `locale`

 See [general plugin options](/docs/plugins).